 Prior to the cancellation, Wanda Sykes, who served as a consulting producer on Roseanne, tweeted, "I will not be returning to @RoseanneOnABC."
 Barr later released an apology and said she was leaving Twitter.

-She Accused Her Parents Of Sexually Assaulting Her – Then Took It All Back
+She Accused Her Parents Of Abuse – Then Took It All Back

-In 2011, Barr retracted her claims of sexual abuse, saying that she was in therapy and unhappy at the time she made her original accusations, and she, "totally lost touch with reality... (and) I didn’t know what the truth was...
+In 2011, Barr retracted her claims, saying that she was in therapy and unhappy at the time she made her original accusations, and she, "totally lost touch with reality... (and) I didn’t know what the truth was...
 I just wanted to drop a bomb on my family."